ayushrawat0210/Customer-Churn-Data/README.md

     (SUM(CASE WHEN churn = 'Yes' THEN 1 ELSE 0 END) * 100 / COUNT(*)) AS churn_rate
 FROM customer_churn_info
 GROUP BY Contract;

+-- Which services are most common among non-churned customers SELECT 'OnlineSecurity' AS Service, COUNT(*) AS non_churned_with_service FROM customer_churn_info
+WHERE churn = 'No' AND OnlineSecurity = 'Yes'
+UNION ALL
+SELECT 'TechSupport', COUNT(*)
+FROM customer_churn_info
+WHERE churn = 'No' AND TechSupport = 'Yes'
+...
+ORDER BY non_churned_with_service DESC;